 Soil is an enormous contributor to global carbon fluxes; it is the primary path for CO2 fixed by terrestrial vegetation to be released into the atmosphere (Schlesinger and Andrews, 2000), making it the third highest carbon sink and source by volume after oceans and land plants (Schlesinger 1997).
 Total soil respiration, or flux, (FCO2) is mainly comprised of root-associated and microbial respiration (Hanson et al. 2000).
 As atmospheric carbon dioxide concentrations increase, understanding how soil respiration is changing in response to human environmental disturbances will greatly aid scientists and policymakers in accounting for its contribution to global climate change.

 Soil respiration is heavily affected by nutrient availability and cycling dynamics of many elements besides carbon.
 As anthropogenic disturbances continue in the cycling of nutrients like nitrogen and phosphorus, it is crucial that we understand how ecosystem functioning is and will be affected.
-Nutrient addition may modify the metabolic efficiency of soil organisms, altering the resultant respiration and ecosystem level carbon flux.
+Nutrient addition may modify the metabolic efficiency of soil organisms, altering soil respiration and ecosystem level carbon flux.

 Some research suggests that respiration decreases with added nitrogen, because trees allocate less biomass to fine root growth when nutrients are more readily available (Litton et al. 2007).
 This trend should be the most significant for the most limiting nutrient in the system.
 There is debate over whether temperate deciduous forests are almost exclusively nitrogen-limited (LeBauer and Treseder 2008), or whether these systems are becoming nitrogen-saturated and therefore are now limited by other nutrients (Aber et al. 1989), so using multiple elements can give more insight into this process (Rastetter and Shaver, 1992).
-Microbial respiration is less well-understood; research has shown that added nitrogen suppresses microbial respiration (Bowden et al. 2004), but it is unclear whether this is because of changes in enzymatic activity, changes in allocation of resources to growth or enzyme production, or something else entirely.
-The effects of phosphorus or a combination of nitrogen and phosphorus on microbial respiration are under-studied, but ongoing work at Bartlett Experimental Forest in part aims to explore this.
+Microbial respiration is less well understood; added nitrogen suppresses microbial respiration (Bowden et al. 2004), but it is unclear whether this is because of changes in enzymatic activity, changes in allocation of resources to growth or enzyme production, or something else entirely.
+The effects of phosphorus or a combination of nitrogen and phosphorus on microbial respiration are less well studied, but ongoing work at Bartlett Experimental Forest in part aims to explore this.

 Researchers with the Multiple Element Limitation in Northern Hardwood Ecosystems (MELNHE) project, based at the Bartlett Experimental Forest in NH, USA began measuring soil respiration in 2008 (before annual fertilization, which began in 2011).
 Thirteen stands of three age classes (young, mid-age, and old) have been given four treatments; N addition, P addition, N+P addition, and control.
 This project uses a full factorial design, and is the longest-running full factorial NxP experiment in a temperate forest in the world.
 This work has included the use of minirhizotrons for measuring fine root turnover, lab incubations of soil microbes to measure their respiration, and measuring soil N mineralization and litterfall N flux (Kang et al., 2016).
 Past data analyses from this project have found that soil respiration responses to nutrient addition depend on site fertility (Kang et al., 2016) and forest age (Li unpublished 2016), and that phosphorus and calcium can be important limiting nutrients when N is relatively abundant (Naples and Fisk, 2009).
 Variability in the data, though, has been high, and has motivated desire for further study.